Skip to Site Header Skip to Main Content Skip to Footer

 Sleep Apnea

-Sleep apnea is a serious condition in which breathing stops and starts repeatedly while you sleep.
-This happens because the throat muscles intermittently block the airway.
+Sleep apnea is a condition where breathing repeatedly stops and starts during sleep because the throat muscles block the airway.

 Medication Side Effects